Sizing Up Territories

 Biologists Appreciate Territories

-The territorial nature of pairs helps us count nests.
+Thanks to the territorial nature of pairs, we can more easily count nests.
 Each year we fly aerial surveys over the entire nesting grounds.
-We start our search each year by returning to the location of the previous year's nest.
+We start our search each year by returning to the location of the previous year's nests.
 Without this crane behaviour of territoriality, it would be much more difficult to monitor the population because we would have to search huge expanses of marsh habitat suitable for nesting.

 Journal or Discussion: